ayusht0507/Hospital_Readmission_prediction/README.md

 | Logistic Regression | 71.94% | 17.65% | 41.34% | 24.74% | 0.6330 |
 | XGBoost | 71.08% | 17.92% | 44.45% | 25.54% | 0.6423 |

-Because the target is imbalanced, these metrics should be considered together rather than relying only on accuracy.
+These results show that accuracy alone is not enough to evaluate the models because the target classes are imbalanced.

+The relatively low precision also means that a significant number of positive predictions are false positives.

 ---

-## 📊 Visualizations
+# Visualizations

-The notebook includes:
+The notebook generates several visualizations to understand model performance.

-### Confusion Matrix
+## Confusion Matrix

-Displays:
+The confusion matrix shows:

 - True Positives
 - True Negatives
 - False Positives
 - False Negatives

-### ROC Curve
+## ROC Curve

-Shows the relationship between:
+The ROC curve shows the relationship between:

+- True Positive Rate
 - False Positive Rate
-- True Positive Rate

-and displays the ROC-AUC value.
+The ROC-AUC value is also displayed.

-### Precision-Recall Curve
+## Precision-Recall Curve

-Shows the relationship between:

-- Precision
-- Recall

-across different classification thresholds.
+The Precision-Recall curve shows how precision and recall change at different classification thresholds.

+## Threshold Analysis

+The notebook also evaluates different probability thresholds to show how the model's precision, recall, and F1-score change.

 ---

-## 🔮 Sample Prediction
+# Sample Prediction

-The notebook performs a prediction using a sample from the test set.
+The notebook includes a sample prediction using a patient record from the test set.

-It displays:
+The prediction displays:

 ```text
 Probability